osh16/hugbunadarverkefni/README.md

 # **Kosmósinn**
 **Spjallborð alþýðunnar**

-Viktor is a bulletin board website
+Kosmósinn is a bulletin board website

 We require a large and vibrant userbase which views this website as its default